twrobbins/twrobbins.github.io/_posts/2020-11-15-Stock Market Prediction Using LSTMs.md_market.md

 date: 2020-11-15
 header:
   image: # "/images/"
-excerpt: # "Explanation of, and code for, a small Python tool for sampling from arbitrary distributions."
+excerpt: "Explanation of, and code for, a Python Keras program to predict stock market closing prices."
 ---